-In this section, the performance of London Underground for the second quarter of the financial year 2016-17 is presented.
+In this section, the performance of London Underground for the third quarter of the financial year 2016-17 is presented.
 The key indicators focused on are those for which targets are set in the TfL business plan and those which reflect the experience of London Underground's passengers.
-We are now reporting 'lost customer hours' (graph 20), a measure of performance that may be more meaningful for consumers.
+We are now reporting 'lost customer hours' (graph 21), a measure of performance that may be more meaningful for consumers.

 Excess Journey Time (EJT) measures the number of additional minutes added to a total journey because of delays.
-Graph 18 presents the EJT for each line on the Underground network over the last three periods making up (broadly) the quarter.
+Graph 19 presents the EJT for each line on the Underground network over the last three periods making up (broadly) the quarter.
 The District and Circle & Hammersmith lines were affected by signalling related incidents and track related issues.
+The Piccadilly line suffered from flat tyres due to trains slipping on leaves.